 What qualifications do I need to become a nutritionist?

-Are you trying to work out what course you actually need to study to become a nutritionist in Australia?
-Seems like a simple question, but unfortunately the answer is far from clear.
-Read on to find our honest, independent guide to choosing the nutrition course that’s right for you.
+Are you trying to understand what type of nutrition course you need to study to become a recognised nutritionist in Australia?
+It seems like a simple question, but the answer is far from clear.
+Read on to find our honest, independent guide to choosing the nutrition course or study path that’s right for you.

 If you are thinking about studying a health coaching course, please see our guide to becoming a health coach.